getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    level.
 Ranges are deliberately NOT in <AsableExpr> — annotating a bare range requires explicit parens (`(1..5) :as List`).

    AsExpr is a parse-time wrapper.
-Its shaper unwraps — it lifts `as` onto its inner node and returns the inner.
-There is no AsExpr node type in the AST. *)
-AsExpr                 := <AsableExpr> _ AsAnnotationExpr;
+Its shaper unwraps — it attaches the annotation onto its inner node's `.as` slot and returns the inner.
+There is no AsExpr node type in the AST.
+The `.as` slot is shape-polymorphic by source content: bare NamedType when AsAnnotationExpr has no delims (default mode), the full AsAnnotationExpr wrapper when it does (preserveSoftDelims:true with WS between `:as` and the type).
+Same fold-or-keep rule applies to GroupedExpr.as and DefFuncExpr.as. *) AsExpr                 := <AsableExpr> _ AsAnnotationExpr;
 <AsableExpr>           := BlockExpr | GuardedExpr | UnaryExpr
                         | BareOperandExpr | GroupedOpExpr | GroupedDoExpr;